linkcd/travel-agentcore/03_host_mcp_server/README.md

 Document: https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-mcp.html

-## Create Entra App for Weather MCP
+## Create Entra ID App registration for Weather MCP
-Create the Entra App
+1. Create a new Entra ID application registration for Weather MCP
-Configure your Azure AD app as a public client:
+- Follow the exact steps of [Step 1.1](/02_agent_inbound_authn/README.md)

-- Go to Azure Portal → App registrations → Your app
+2. Enforce to use V2 endpoint as [Step 1.2](/02_agent_inbound_authn/README.md)

-- Navigate to "Authentication"
+3. It should be multi-tenant
-- Set "Allow public client flows" to "Yes"
+4. Enable Allow public client flow as we are going to test MCP server with Device Code Flow

 Take notes of tenant ID and MCP Entra Application (client) ID